SarahTamayao/FlixsterMovieApp/README.md

 ## Flix Part 1

 ### User Stories
 This is first part of a cloned Flixster app movie, where people often search on the app whats trending on the movie theatre and to check which are highly rated movies.
-This first part of the I just Got the API and parsed to my project and designed a little UI that you can see the top movies trending.
+This first part of the app I just Got the API and parsed to my project and designed a little UI that you can see the top movies trending.
 You are able to see the top trending movies with a visual Image and also a little description about the movie.

 #### REQUIRED (10pts)
 - [ x] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.